 - 1 tbsp honey

-- Preheat the oven to 180 degrees Celsius (350 Fahrenheit).
+- Preheat the oven to 350 Fahrenheit.
 Cut the pumpkin in half and remove the seeds.
 Lightly coat the cut surface of the pumpkin with olive oil and season with sea salt and place on a tray lined with baking paper cut side down.